Email Signing and Verification

 let signed_eml = std::fs::read("incoming_signed.eml")?;

-let sender_public_key: Vec<u8> = /* fetch from HAI registry or local store */;
+let sender_public_key: Vec<u8> = /* fetch from local trust, DNS, or another trusted source */;

 // Any agent can verify — the sender's public key is passed explicitly